Close

 Temasek’s Chairman and CEO also certify the Statement of Reserves and Statement of Past Reserves to the President at prescribed intervals.

-Further information on the President’s involvement is covered comprehensively in the Singapore Ministry of Finance FAQ on their website, http://app.mof.gov.sg.
+Further information on the President’s role in safeguarding the reserves is covered comprehensively in the Singapore Ministry of Finance FAQ on their website, https://www.mof.gov.sg/policies/reserves/what-is-the-president-s-role-in-safeguarding-the-reserves.

 Is an investment loss considered a draw on past reserves?